Go to Reviews.org US Edition

 - Change providers: If talking to your ISP doesn't help, it might be time to switch to a provider with less congestion on its cell.

 - Reduce streaming quality: Streaming services like Netflix and Stan allow you to lower the quality of your stream and the bandwidth used.
 Dropping the bit rate on your stream could improve your speeds for every other online activity.

-- Pause downloads and updates: If your PlayStation 4 is downloading a game while your PC is running a software update, you’re going to notice a drop in speed.
-These activities hog a fair bit of bandwidth while running, so it’s worth putting them on pause if you need to prioritise another online activity.
+- Pause downloads and updates: If you're downloading a game on your console while your PC is running a software update, you're going to notice a drop in speed.
+These activities hog a fair bit of bandwidth while running, so it's worth putting them on pause if you need to prioritise another online activity.